 Rwanda

-Rwanda is a beneficiary of the EU's "Everything but Arms" (EBA) scheme for least developed countries.
-The World Bank classifies Rwanda as a low-income economy with the per-capita income standing at $930 (2022).
-Total imports from Rwanda amounted to €95 million in 2022, which constitutes an increase compared to the import value in 2020.
-Likewise, preferential imports from Rwanda experienced significant growth and almost doubled between 2020 and 2022, currently amounting to € 16.8 million (2022).
+As a least-developed country (LDC), Rwanda is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
+The World Bank classifies Rwanda as a low-income economy with a per-capita income of $1,010 in 2023.
+Total EU imports from Rwanda amounted to about €88 million in 2023, and preferential imports to €15.7 million.

 What is the EBA?

-The “Everything but Arms”(EBA) scheme is a permanent arrangement covering Least Developed Countries (LDC’s) as classified by the United Nations.
-This arrangement enables duty-free and quota-free access for all products (7200 products in total) originating in LDC’s except for arms and ammunition.
-Different from the Standard GSP and GSP+, LDC’s are not excluded from the scheme if they benefit from other preferential arrangements.
+The EBA arrangement covers all LDCs as classified by the United Nations.
+This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
+Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.

 Rwanda flag